 Android Enterprise Data Processing and Security Terms

 The customer agreeing to these terms (“Customer”), and Google LLC (formerly known as Google Inc.), Google Ireland Limited, Google Asia Pacific Pte.
-Ltd., or any other entity that directly or indirectly controls, is controlled by, or is under common control with Google LLC (as applicable, “Google”), have entered into an agreement found at www.android.com/enterprise/terms (or as otherwise contracted for the same services) under which Google has agreed to provide Android Enterprise services (as described at www.android.com/enterprise) and related technical support to Customer (as amended from time to time, the "Agreement").
+Ltd., or any other entity that directly or indirectly controls, is controlled by, or is under common control with Google LLC (as applicable, “Google”), have entered into an agreement found at www.android.com/enterprise/terms (or as otherwise contracted for other Android Enterprise services) under which Google has agreed to provide Android Enterprise services (as described at www.android.com/enterprise) and related technical support to Customer (as amended from time to time, the "Agreement").

 These Data Processing and Security Terms, including their appendices (the “Terms”) will be effective and replace any previously applicable data processing and security terms as from the Terms Effective Date (as defined below).

 These Terms reflect the parties’ agreement with respect to the terms governing the processing and security of Customer Data under the Agreement.

 2.1 Capitalized terms used but not defined in these Terms have the meanings set out in the Agreement.
 In these Terms, unless stated otherwise:

 - Additional Security Controls means security resources, features, functionality and/or controls that Customer may use at its option and/or as it determines, including the admin console and other features and/or functionality of the Services such as encryption, logging and monitoring, identity and access management, security scanning, and firewalls.